bbatsov/emacsredux/_posts/2023-04-11-looking-up-words-in-a-dictionary.md

 (global-set-key (kbd "C-c l") #'dictionary-lookup-definition)
 ```

 This command is part of the much bigger `dictionary` package, that is full of all sorts of features - e.g. a fully fledged `dictionary-mode` where you can search for words (you can start it with `M-x dictionary`).
-Looks of cool features there, but I need only the lookup word at point functionality.
+Lots of cool features there, but I need only the lookup word at point functionality most of the time.

 One thing to keep in mind is that by default Emacs will try to use a locally installed dictionary server (`dictd`) and fallback to `dict.org` if such a server is not available.
 Installing the server is quite easy (the instructions below are for Debian and friends):